-- a.)
-The official results shall be in accordance with the ORIS standards.
-Time splits to be included are:
+- b.)
+Mixed relay team results shall be in accordance with the ORIS standards.
+In addition to the overall team finish time, the time splits to be included for each member of the team are:

 - (i) Swim or first segment;

 - (ii) Transition 1;

 - (iii) Bike;

-- (iv) Transition 2;
+- (iv) Transition 2; and

-- (v) Run;
+- (v) Run.

-- (vi) Overall finish time.

-- b.)
+- c.)
 Results will include athletes who do not finish (DNF) and those athletes who were entered but did not start (DNS).

-- c.)
+- d.)
 Results will include disqualifications (DSQ) and reasons;